matthieugomez/GroupedArrays.jl/README.md

 #  3
 ```

-`GroupedArray` can be used to compute groups across multiple vectors:
+`GroupedArray` can also combine groups defined by multiple vectors:
 ```julia
 p1 = repeat(["a", "b"], outer = 3)
 p2 = repeat(["d", "e"], inner = 3)